abra-code/replay/README.md

 - variable length parameters are following, separated by the same field separator, specific to given action Param interpretation per action
 (examples use "tab" as a separator)
-1. [clone], [move], [hardlink], [symlink] allows only simple from-to specification, with first param interpretted as "from" and second as "to" e.g.:
+- [clone], [move], [hardlink], [symlink] allow only simple from-to specification, with first param interpretted as "from" and second as "to" e.g.:
 [clone]	/path/to/src/file.txt	/path/to/dest/file.txt
 [symlink validate=false]	/path/to/src/file.txt	/path/to/symlink/file.txt
-2. [delete] is followed by one or many paths to items, e.g.:
+- [delete] is followed by one or many paths to items, e.g.:
 [delete]	/path/to/delete/file1.txt	/path/to/delete/file2.txt
+- [read] is followed by one or many file paths to read, e.g.:
+[read]	/path/to/read/file1.txt	/path/to/read/file2.bin
+- [list] lists immediate children of a directory:
+[list]	/path/to/directory
+- [tree] recursively lists a directory as JSON (optional depth modifier, default 5):
+[tree]	/path/to/directory
+[tree depth=3]	/path/to/directory
+- [info] requires a single path to query file metadata:
+[info]	/path/to/file.txt
+- [glob] requires root directory and one or more glob patterns (comma-separated):
+[glob]	/path/to/search	*.swift
-3. [create] has 2 variants: [create file] and [create directory].
+- [create] has 2 variants: [create file] and [create directory].
   If "file" or "directory" option is not specified, it falls back to "file"
   A. [create file] requires path followed by optional content, e.g.:
 [create file]	/path/to/create/file.txt	Created by replay!
 [create file raw=true]	/path/to/file.txt	Do not expand environment variables like ${HOME}
+     [create file blob=true] writes binary content supplied as base64, e.g.:
+[create file blob=true]	/path/to/create/file.bin	iVBORw0KGgo=
   B. [create directory] requires just a single path, e.g.:
 [create directory]	/path/to/create/directory
+- [edit] requires a file path (or glob pattern), oldText, and optional newText as tab-separated fields.
+  When a glob pattern is used as the file path it is expanded at runtime; all matches are edited.
+  For multiple independent paths or patterns, send one [edit] line per path.
+  Modifiers: limit=N (default 1, 0=unlimited), regex=true, case-insensitive=true, dry-run=true
+[edit]	/path/to/file.txt	old text	new text
+[edit]	/path/to/file.txt	old text
+[edit regex=true limit=0]	/path/to/file.txt	([a-z]+)_v1	\1_v2
+[edit case-insensitive=true]	/path/to/file.txt	TODO	DONE
+[edit]	/path/to/src/*.cpp	OLD_API	NEW_API
-4. [execute] requires tool path and may have optional parameters separated with the same delimiter (not space delimited!), e.g.:
+- [execute] requires tool path and may have optional parameters separated with the same delimiter (not space delimited!), e.g.:
 [execute]	/bin/echo	Hello from replay!
 [execute stdout=false]	/bin/echo	This will not be printed The following example uses a different separator: "+" to explicitly show delimited parameters:
 [execute]+/bin/sh+-c+/bin/ls ${HOME} | /usr/bin/grep ".txt"
-5. [echo] requires one string after separator.
+- [echo] requires one string after separator.
 Supported modifiers are raw=true and newline=false

 Example JSON playlist: